keycult/keycult-resources/pages/mydoc/faq_raffle_faq.md

                     <div class="panel panel-default">
                         <div class="panel-heading">
                             <h4 class="panel-title">
-                                <a class="accordion-toggle" data-toggle="collapse" href="#collapse2">How do I join the raffle?</a>
+                                <a class="noCrossRef accordion-toggle" data-toggle="collapse" href="#collapse2">How do I enter the drawing?</a>
                             </h4>
                         </div>
                         <div id="collapse2" class="panel-collapse collapse noCrossRef">
                             <div class="panel-body">
-                                <a href="https://raffle.keycult.com/" target="_blank">https://raffle.keycult.com/</a> - You must have a verified discord account, with a linked phone number, to participate in our raffles.
-Authentication happens through Discord, so if you are able to successfully chat in the Discord server, you can enter the raffle.
-Raffle links will be posted in #announcements on Discord with plenty of time in advance.
+                                Start by creating an account on keycult.com.
+Afterwards, make sure your account has all the information filled out properly and is eligible for drawings.

+You can check your eligibility status here: https://keycult.com/a/tools/drawings.

+If there's an unannounced drawing, just exist.
+With announced drawings, it will be posted in #announcements and you can enter the drawing.
                             </div>
                         </div>
                     </div>